 - 34.3% (48 people) has a positive serum specific IgE test

-How about all of us who do not smoke pot and only eat hemp seed, do we have anything to worry about?
+How about all of us who only eat hemp seed, do we have anything to worry about?

 Even in the United States, environmental exposure of pollen does occur, especially in more rural areas where the plant may still be found growing wild.
-Until it became illegal, marijuana grew freely throughout the country.
+It used to grow freely throughout the country.
 The antique postcard pictured above shows a field of it growing in Kentucky, but that was back when a stamp costed a penny.

-In a 1983 study, an allergy doctor practicing in Arizona and New Mexico tested 129 patients by skin for both marijuana pollen and tobacco leaf (5).
+In a 1983 study, an allergy doctor practicing in Arizona and New Mexico tested 129 patients by skin for both hemp pollen and tobacco leaf (5).

 The results?
-250% higher rate of allergic reactions to marijuana pollen versus tobacco (63 and 18 patients, respectively).
+250% higher rate of allergic reactions to hemp pollen versus tobacco (63 and 18 patients, respectively).

 A 2009 study done in India found that 8.3% of patients who had a nasobronchial allergy tested positive in a cannabis skin prick test (6).
 That was more than double the rate for animal dander at 3.1%, but inline with pollens overall at 7.8%.